 For an Intrapreneur, it is most important to listen closely and be open to the questions and concerns the sponsor to-be brings up: they may just as well uncover valid flaws or complementing areas to be addressed to make the idea succeed in the end.

-Gifford Pinchot, the author of the best-selling book Intrapreneuring, suggests this nifty tactics for Intrapreneurs to approach helpers or sponsors in a non-threatening or overly demanding way that would trigger the negative response.
+Gifford Pinchot, the author of the best-selling book Intrapreneuring, suggests these nifty tactics for Intrapreneurs to approach helpers or sponsors in a non-threatening or overly demanding way that would trigger the negative response.
 A small step forward is better than a full stop of the “organizational immune system” kicking in.
 Don’t ask bluntly for resources of sorts.
-Instead, ask for advice or a reference to a coworker!
+Instead, ask for advice or a reference to a co-worker!